ryanlintott/FrameUp/README.md

 ### FULAyout Stacks
 `HStackFULayout`, `VStackFULayout`, and `ZStackFULayout` are also available and helpful when you want to toggle between layout options.

-### AnyFULayout
- A type-erased instance of the FrameUp layout protocol.
-If you want to make a view that can toggle between layouts, wrap each one in AnyLayout.

-## Custom FULayout
+## Make your own FULayout
+The FrameUp layout protocol requires you to define which axes are fixed, the maximum item size, and a function that takes view sizes and ouputs view offsets.

-You can use FULayout to make your own layouts.
-For example a view that arranges views on left and right sides of a central line.
+Below is an example layout that arranges views on left and right sides of a central line.

 ```swift
 struct CustomFULayout: FULayout {